Responding to Ransomware Attacks

 The manufacturing industry is one of the most innovative, expansive, and evolving fields in the world, and that’s part of the reason why it’s such a lucrative target for ransomware attacks.
 Cyber criminals realize that there’s value in manufacturer’s data, and are looking to exploit that value for their monetary gain.
-That’s why it’s so important for manufacturers to secure their data and protect it using the best practices supported by cybersecurity experts.
+That’s why it’s so important for manufacturers to secure their data and protect it using the best practices supported by cybersecurity experts and well as to take the right steps when responding to ransomware attacks.

 The danger in ransomware attacks isn’t just in the data that gets encrypted, it’s in the lasting consequences.
 If a manufacturer’s data were to be encrypted, even if they paid the ransom, there’s no guarantee that they’d get the data back.
 To make matters worse, if they didn’t get their data back, they probably won’t get their money back either.
 What about that business’s reputation?
 Or the data of their clients that was stored on the compromised system?
 When a company falls to a ransomware attack, they aren’t the only victim.